damapan/emote-bot/README.md

 How to use the bot

-once all the files have been set up and the command has been uploaded, the bot can be added to a server using the link below https://discord.com/api/oauth2/authorize?client_id={application id goes here}&permissions=1610992704&scope=bot%20applications.commands
+Once all the files have been set up and the command has been uploaded, the bot can be added to a server using the link below https://discord.com/api/oauth2/authorize?client_id={application id goes here}&permissions=1610992704&scope=bot%20applications.commands.

-The server will now have 2 slash commands added to it
+The server will now have 2 slash commands added to it.

 "/addtwitchemote fromchannel"